Faculty

 Ranjit has long-standing interests in service development, continuous Quality Improvement and welfare and was a member of the Board of Trustees for a Social Justice charity promoting work of the independent social welfare legal advice services.

-KQuIP administrative team
+KQIP administrative team

-The KQuIP board
+The KQIP board

 Dal Hothi is a Consultant Paediatric Nephrologist and clinical lead for Home Haemodialysis (HD) at Great Ormond Street Hospital.
 HD has been her passion and interest for many years.
 She completed her MD in Paediatric HD split between two sites, Sick Kids Toronto and Great Ormond Street Hospital (GOSH).
 She then secured funding for a 4 year Home HD pilot at GOSH but was successful in achieving substantive status at the end of year 2.
 As a team they have trained and recruited in excess of 30 patients to date, the largest paediatric cohort internationally.

 Dal is Clinical Improvement and Patient Safety Expert.
-She is the Associate Medical Director for Quality, Safety & Patient Experience and is Co-Chair of the Development workstream for the Kidney Quality Improvement Partnership (KQuIP).
+She is the Associate Medical Director for Quality, Safety & Patient Experience and is Co-Chair of the Development workstream for the Kidney Quality Improvement Partnership (KQIP).
 She is a ‘Q’ member and part of the Expert Working Group for the Paediatric Chapter.

 In her student years (‘a long time ago’), Fiona studied a BA (Hons) English at Southampton University.
 However, after her student years Fiona pursued and continues to pursue her interest in healthcare.
 Fiona’s roles at present is Policy Director for The British Kidney Patient Association, and co-chairs the Risk workstream for the Acute Kidney Injury National Programme.